OWASP/OdTM/docs/ODTMACCTP.md

 It is automatically generated from the [ACCTP catalog](https://nets4geeks.github.io/acctp/).

+Here are [guide](../guide/README.md) how to use the ACCTP model and [instruction](../guide/instruction.md) how to create cloud-specific threat models.

 Proposed model of cloud computing environment contains a set of concepts, aimed to extend the base threat model with the cloud-specific entities.